jadecobra/python_tdd_exercises/source/functions/functions_positional_and_keyword.rst

             ()
         )

-  the terminal shows a :doc:`/exceptions/TypeError` because the function signature only has two keyword arguments which are not provided in the call
+  the terminal shows a :ref:`TypeError` because the function signature only has two keyword arguments which are not provided in the call
 * using what I know from previous tests I can alter the function to use starred expressions

   .. code-block:: python